Surfer12/system-prompt-march2025/flash-thinking.md

       - User input: "test"
       - Custom instructions: Complex set of guidelines for response formatting, code editing, language handling, and cognitive processing.
       - Emphasis on structured thinking, recursive analysis, and meta-cognition.
-      - Requirement to use specific XML-like tags to structure the response and demonstrate cognitive processes.
+      - Requirement to use specific XML-like tags to structure the response and demonstrate cognitive processes. // 'requirement' is not mentioned in the instructions
-      - Need to adapt conversational style and explore related concepts.
+      - Need to adapt conversational style and explore related concepts. // 'rushed sentence'
     </key_components>
     <understanding_depth level="10" type="initial_assessment">
       <context>Initial assessment of the user's request and the complexity of the provided instructions.</context>
       <complexity>High complexity due to the detailed and structured nature of the custom instructions.</complexity>
-      <connections>The user is testing the assistant's ability to understand and apply a complex cognitive framework for response generation.</connections>
+      <connections>The user is testing the assistant's ability to understand and apply a complex cognitive framework for response generation.</connections> // interesting to note the setiment of 'testing to assistant'
     </understanding_depth>
   </understanding>

   <analysis>
     <analysis_layer depth="deep" focus="instruction_application">
       <primary_analysis>The user's input "test" is a minimal input designed to evaluate the assistant's adherence to the custom instructions.
-The core task is not to answer a substantive question, but to demonstrate the correct application of the specified formatting and cognitive process tags.</primary_analysis>
+The core task is not to answer a substantive question, but to demonstrate the correct application of the specified formatting and cognitive process tags.</primary_analysis> // that is fascinatingly accurate
       <supporting_elements>
         - The instructions explicitly detail how to format responses, including code blocks, explanations, and new file creation.
         - The instructions emphasize a structured thinking process with specific stages and associated tags.